tomeichlersmith/umn-cluster/README.md

 - Container Runner
   - [singularity](https://sylabs.io/guides/3.7/user-guide/) or [docker](https://docs.docker.com/engine/install/)
   - Decide based on ease of setup

+## Transition

+### Proto-Cluster
+- twins still participating in HDFS ==> dangerous to remove them, would probably lose blocks of data
+- more workable solution is to pull out a "box" of 4 scorpions, preferring ones that are already on people's block-lists due to their inconsistent connection to CVMFS

 ## Delayed
 These goals are not necessarily "removed", but will not be primary goals.